Graphical functions and single-valued multiple polylogarithms: Graphical functions in two dimensions

 2ex

-In two dimensions we can define graphical functions of several complex variables. \begin{defn} Let $G$ be a graph with vertices $V$ labeled by complex variables and two types of directed edges which we call holomorphic and antiholomorphic (see figure 15).
-Assign to a holomorphic edge $e$ from $x$ to $y$ the propagator $P_e=(x-y)^{-1}$ and to an antiholomorphic edge $f$ from $x$ to $y$ the propagator $P_f=(\overline{x}-\overline{y})^{-1}$.
-The graphical function associated to $G$ is defined as the integral over the internal vertices $V^{\mathrm{int}}\subset V$ of the product of propagators.
-It depends on the external vertices $\{z_1,\ldots,z_2\}=V^{\mathrm{ext}}=V\backslash V^{\mathrm{int}}$,

-if the integral on the right hand side exists. \end{defn} By power counting the existence of the two-dimensional graphical function is equivalent to the existence of the four-dimensional analog (see lemma \ref{finitelem}).
+By power counting the existence of the two-dimensional graphical function is equivalent to the existence of the four-dimensional analog (see lemma \ref{finitelem}).
 Note that in the above definition the integration domain intersects the singular locus of the integrand.
 The integral may still exist because in the generic case the singularity is of sufficiently low order.

 The case of one internal vertex can be treated explicitly. \begin{prop} Let $a,b\in\CC$ and $R>\max\{|a|,|b|\}$, then

 \end{prop} \begin{proof} In the second identity we may assume without restriction that $|a|<|b|$.
 We fix a small $\epsilon>0$ and calculate the integral over the domain $D=\{|x|<|a|-\epsilon\}\cup\{|a|+\epsilon<|x|<|b|-\epsilon\}\cup\{|b|+\epsilon<|x|<R\}$.
 We split the integral according to the three components of $D$,